Skip to main content

 • Warranty: 8 years / 160,000 km

-Best For: Urban commuting, second car households, budget-conscious buyers seeking the lowest entry point into EV ownership.
+Best For: Urban commuting, second-car households, and anyone wanting the lowest EV entry point.

 BYD Dolphin Active: Premium Quality at Entry Price